amrita-jaiswal/React-Table/README.md

 In the project directory, you can run:

-### Runthis Command for API: json-server --watch db.json
+### Run this Command for API: json-server --watch db.json

 ### `yarn start`